 Have you noticed how most consultants that start working within a company will usually commence their audits by speaking with many people internally?
 They then come back and share a multitude of findings and information that we should probably already have known!
 Frustrating perhaps, but a useful pointer at what all CMOs should be doing – regularly – in order to be up-to-date with the organisation and ensuring they add value everywhere.

 I don’t know how many times I have heard a new client say to me “If only we knew what we know.”
 That’s why we external consultants have it relatively “easy.”
-We can ask the naive questions that perhaps a new CMO is too shy to pose and a longer-serving CMO is afraid to admit they don’t know.
+We can ask the naive questions that perhaps a new Head of Marketing is too shy to pose and a longer-serving CMO is afraid to admit they don’t know.

 Well, why not change this by taking the decision to ask the naive questions you have about your business – even if you are not new to your job?
 You can make your fact-finding less formal by doing it over a simple coffee or lunch.
 This way your colleague is unlikely to see that you are actually drilling them for information!
 A definite win-win as you will be building your reputation and internal relationships at the same time.